brendobrendo/monkey_kingdom/model_prompt.md

 ## 🧩 Architecture Overview

+In real terms: the **Actor** will decide *what* to do given internal and external state vectors, and the **Critic** will evaluate *how good* that action was in terms of fitness (survival and reproductive success).
+Based on Sutton's Actor-Critic Network.

 ### 🔄 Shared Backbone Network (Feature Extractor)
 **Purpose**: Extracts high-level features from state inputs, which are then passed to both Actor and Critic heads.
 **Structure**: Combines multiple modular subnetworks into a shared representation.

+### 🧠 Actor Model

+#### Input Vector (State)
+Each monkey's state is rich and high-dimensional, which makes this project interesting.

+**Physical state (continuous values):**
+- Strength (0-1)
+- Restedness (0-1)
+- Nourishment (0-1)
+- Hydration (0-1)
+- Internal temperature (normalized)

+**Beliefs about self (continuous values, perhaps [-1,1] to capture confidence/uncertainty):**
+- Independence
+- Fighting ability
+- Mate desirability
+- Cunning/outsmarting others
+- Hardship endurance
+- Curiosity

+**Beliefs about the group (e.g., top-N ranked peers or embeddings of peer relationships):**
+- Dominance ranks of other monkeys (maybe as a vector of 5-10 slots)
+- Group sentiment scores (ally/betrayer likelihood, respect levels, etc.)

+**Beliefs about role in group:**
+- Self-assessed dominance rank
+- Perceived social perception by others

+**Beliefs about the external world:**
+- Threat levels (predators, rivals)
+- Food/water scarcity (0-1)
+- Safety of terrain (0-1)
+- Knowledge of paths to resources (binary or probability)

+#### Output (Action Space)
+Discrete actions (softmaxed):
+- Groom another monkey
+- Challenge another monkey
+- Forage for food
+- Seek water
+- Explore new area
+- Flee from threat
+- Approach a group
+- Isolate/Rest
+- Mating attempt
+- Share food/resource
+- Play (for younger monkeys)

+### 🎯 Critic Model
+You're right about the Critic being a regression model, but let’s refine it a bit.

+**Goal:**
+Output a "value function" that estimates expected cumulative reward (fitness value) based on the current state **AND** the action taken.

+**Inputs to Critic:**
+- Same input vector as the actor (state)
+- Chosen action (one-hot encoded)

+So technically, it learns **V(s,a)** — a value estimate for taking action `a` in state `s`.

 ### Modular Subnetworks feeding into the Shared Backbone: